-Labour MP to step down 'in next few days' after deputy mayor nomination
+Labour MP steps down after Greater Manchester deputy mayor nomination

 "I am very much looking forward to working closely with her to secure a smooth transition in the coming weeks," she added.

-Announcing her nomination on Tuesday, Greater Manchester Mayor Andy Burnham said Lady Hughes was a "very hard act to follow" but he was confident he had "found someone with the calibre, character and values to do just that".
+Announcing her nomination, Greater Manchester Mayor Andy Burnham said Lady Hughes was a "very hard act to follow" but he was confident he had "found someone with the calibre, character and values to do just that".

 The nomination of Ms Green for deputy mayor will now go before the area's Police, Fire and Crime Panel for approval.